Origins of the Federal Immigration Service

 During its first decade, the Immigration Service formalized basic immigration procedures and made its first attempts to enforce a national immigration policy.
 The Immigration Service began collecting arrival manifests (also frequently called passenger lists or immigration arrival records) from each incoming ship, a former duty of the U.S. Customs Service since 1820.
 Inspectors then questioned arrivals about their admissibility and noted their admission or rejection on the manifest records.

 Beginning in 1893, Inspectors also served on Boards of Special Inquiry that closely reviewed each exclusion case.
-Inspectors often initially excluded aliens who were likely to become public charges because they lacked funds or had no friends or relatives nearby.
-In these cases, the Board of Special Inquiry usually admitted the alien if someone could post bond or one of the immigrant aid societies would accept responsibility for the alien.
+Inspectors often initially excluded noncitizens who were likely to become public charges because they lacked funds or had no friends or relatives nearby.
+In these cases, the Board of Special Inquiry usually admitted the noncitizen if someone could post bond or one of the immigrant aid societies would accept responsibility for the alien.

 Detention guards and matrons cared for detained persons pending decisions in their cases or, if the decision was negative, awaiting deportation.
-The Immigration Service deported aliens denied admission by the Board of Special Inquiry at the expense of the transportation company that brought them to the port.
+The Immigration Service deported noncitizens denied admission by the Board of Special Inquiry at the expense of the transportation company that brought them to the port.

 Congress continued to exert Federal control over immigration with the Act of March 2, 1895, which promoted the Office of Immigration to the Bureau of Immigration and changed the agency head's title from Superintendent to Commissioner-General of Immigration.
 The Act of June 6, 1900, consolidated immigration enforcement by assigning enforcement of both Alien Contract Labor laws and Chinese Exclusion laws to the Commissioner-General.